 As an economist, Yoskowitz came to HRI with interest and experience in applying a unique skillset to coastal, ocean, and watershed issues.
 HRI gave him the opportunity to integrate his work with his natural science colleagues to examine critical environmental and resilience issues of the Gulf of Mexico.
 His work has focused on elucidating the link between environmental well-being and human well-being and moving practice into policy — he has worked to inventory and value ecosystem services for the Gulf of Mexico region and quantify the impact of sea-level rise on coastal community resiliency.
 Though based here in Corpus Christi, his research has taken him through much of North and Central America including Cuba, Nicaragua, Belize, El Salvador, and Mexico.

-Yoskowitz serves on the Board of Directors of Indifly, which is dedicated to using recreational fisheries to create sustainable livelihoods for indigenous peoples around the world.
+Yoskowitz serves as Vice Chair of Indifly, which is dedicated to using recreational fisheries to create sustainable livelihoods for indigenous peoples around the world.
 Yoskowitz also served on the National Research Council Committee on the Effects of the Deepwater Horizon Mississippi Canyon-252 Oil Spill on Ecosystem Services in the Gulf of Mexico.
 He previously sat on the SocioEconomic Scientific and Statistical Committee for the Gulf of Mexico Fishery Management Council.

 Selected Publications: Dr. Yoskowitz continues to leverage the data developed through his studies to provide the economic perspective to the decision making process.